 Meet our little old man Harley!!
-He is becoming more healthy everyday.
+He is listed as 8-10 years, but we think he may be slightly older.
+That said, he is becoming more healthy everyday.
 He is quiet boy who likes to sit around and watch the world go on.
 He likes to follow you around and see what is happening, but not so much to join in the action.
+He likes to trot around outside in the yard and follows other dogs at a distance.

 Harley is looking for a quiet home to live out his years as a healthy old man.